 The competition is organized every two years.
 National winners are selected to represent each participating ICA member country.
 Each country sends their top 6 map finalists which are exhibited during the International Cartographic Conference (ICC).
 The international winners are selected by an expert panel of cartographers at the ICC.

-The theme for the 2021 competition is TBD.
+The theme for the 2021 competition: “A Map of My Future World”

 Entries can be nominated in four age groups: under 6 years, 6-8 years, 9-12 years, and 13-15 years.
-The top 6 winning map drawings selected during the United States National Competition will be displayed at the International Exhibition to be held during the 30th International Cartographic Conference in Florence, Italy, 19-23 July 2021.
+The top 6 winning map drawings selected during the United States National Competition in July 2021 and submitted to the international competition which is currently scheduled for December 2021.

 An international jury will select the best entries from each age group.
 Additionally, there will be prize issued based on a public vote by the conference participants, as well as a Creativity Award issued by the ICA Commission on Art and Cartography.